In this blog series we’ve examined Five Myths of Apache Spark Optimization. But one final, bonus myth remains unaddressed:

 As with any solution, there are some things that Capacity Optimizer does not do (and in this case, what we don’t do may be very helpful!):

 - Capacity Optimizer does not change application code or configurations, nor does it require developers to do so.
 Developers are often sensitive about other people or third-party services touching their applications, especially without their knowledge.
 Capacity Optimizer never modifies applications or configuration parameters.
 It also never requires developers to tweak their applications.
-Instead, Capacity Optimizer augments the scheduler and the Cluster Autoscaler with real-time data about waste inside Spark applications.
+Instead, Capacity Optimizer provides the system scheduler with real-time visibility into actual CPU and memory usage levels—enabling the scheduler to pack pods to nodes with existing capacity.

 - Capacity Optimizer does not require any upfront data modeling.
 Unlike other solutions, Capacity Optimizer does not analyze a set of applications over a period of time and then tune them the next time they run.
 That type of effort is usually futile, because as we have seen in this blog series, modern data environments are highly dynamic; whatever happened last week may be completely different from whatever is happening this week.
 Instead, Capacity Optimizer is a real-time solution that empowers the native scheduler and Cluster Autoscaler with improved, point-of-action information that remediates waste as it occurs.

-- Capacity Optimizer does not rely on tuning recommendations; it automates tuning.
+- Capacity Optimizer does NOT rely on tuning recommendations; it’s real-time, automated resource optimization.
 As we saw in Myth #4, manual application tuning in response to automated recommendations can be both onerous and of limited value.
 Capacity Optimizer automates tuning, and does this at scale so your developers can spend their time on other critical projects instead of application tuning.
 However, if a customer really wants a list of tuning recommendations, detailed metrics and recommendations for individual applications are always available in the Pepperdata dashboard.

 The net result of all these benefits: developers are freed from the tedium of tuning applications and configurations so they can focus on higher-value projects that grow your business.